rvion/CushyStudio/readme.md

 ## Installation

 -   install https://github.com/comfyanonymous/ComfyUI
+-   download some models so you have a functional Comfy setup (see [this](scripts/download-models.sh))
 -   start the server `python main.py --listen 0.0.0.0`
 -   start the client `yarn dev`
 -   open a web-browser with CORS disabled (e.g. `google-chrome --disable-web-security`) (🔴 temporary hack until cors properly supported)